JS-RML/flexflip/README.md

 # soft_gripper_page_turning
 ROS package: Page turning by soft robotics gripper with UR10 robot arm.
 This project is to turn paper or paper strip by 3D printed soft robtoics gripper.
-The code has 3 major parts: soft gripper actuation by Arduino and electro-pneumatic regulator; object detection by in palm camera by Apriltag; UR10 robot arm control on Moveit.
+The code has 3 major parts: soft gripper actuation by Arduino and electro-pneumatic regulator; object detection by in palm camera and Apriltags; UR10 robot arm control on Moveit.

 ## Prerequisites:
 #### Hardware: